The effect of 12 weeks of Pilates exercises on ghrelin serum level and appetite in women with type 2 diabetes

 Abstract

-Introduction: The purpose of this study was to investigate the effect of 12 weeks of Pilates exercises on ghrelin serum levels and appetite in women with type 2 diabetes.
+Introduction: An increase in appetite and lack of enough movement accelerates the process of contracting chronic diseases, including diabetes, so the present study was conducted with aim to investigate the effect of 12 weeks of Pilates exercises on ghrelin serum levels and appetite in women with type 2 diabetes.

-Conclusion: Pilates training can improve the serum level of ghrelin and appetite, therefore Pilates training may be an effective treatment method for women with type 2 diabetes.
+Conclusion: Pilates exercises can improve the serum level of ghrelin and appetite, therefore Pilates exercises may be an effective treatment method for women with type 2 diabetes.

 Keywords